Skip to content

 6. The philosophical background: Hume (1739) first identified the logical gap from “is” to “ought” (“Hume’s guillotine”).
 Kant attempted to bridge it via “practical reason.”
 Existentialist philosophers used “existential choice”: Camus’s Sisyphus, after recognizing absurdity, still chooses to push the boulder uphill.
 The Tao of Lucidity’s bridging axioms inherit the existentialist path but give it more precise formal structure: see the structure of Tao (postulates) \(\to\) make an existential commitment (Bridge Axiom E3) \(\to\) derive ethical principles (ethical propositions).↩︎

 7. This insistence comes from the Stoic legacy.
-Marcus Aurelius (121–180) demonstrated in his Meditations (Aurelius c.\,180) the possibility of philosophy as daily practice; not a theoretical game in the study, but the first thing upon waking and the last thing before sleep.↩︎
+Marcus Aurelius (121–180) demonstrated in his Meditations (Aurelius c.
+180) the possibility of philosophy as daily practice: not merely a theoretical game in the study, but the first thing upon waking and the last thing before sleep.↩︎

 8. Spinoza’s Ethics (Spinoza 1677) (1677) is philosophy’s boldest formalization attempt: unfolding ethics in the geometric format of definitions, axioms, propositions, and proofs.
 The Tao of Lucidity inherits the spirit of this method (making assumptions explicit, submitting to formal examination) while replacing Euclidean deduction with modern mathematical tools (probability theory, information theory, game theory).↩︎

-9. Heidegger (1927) in Being and Time (Heidegger 1927) described “Angst” : a free-floating, object-less anxiety in the face of nothingness: as the fundamental mood revealing the structure of human existence.
-Within The Tao of Lucidity, lucidity (ming) is regarded as the more fundamental mood: anxiety can be one expression of lucidity, but lucidity need not manifest as anxiety.↩︎
+9. Heidegger (1927) in Being and Time (Heidegger 1927) described “Angst,” a free-floating, object-less anxiety in the face of nothingness, as the fundamental mood revealing the structure of human existence.
+Within The Tao of Lucidity, lucidity is regarded as the more fundamental mood: anxiety can be one expression of lucidity, but lucidity need not manifest as anxiety.↩︎

 10. This self-correction principle has deep precedent in the history of thought.
 Popper’s “falsifiability” criterion (1934) holds that a theory’s scientific status depends not on its being verifiable but on its being falsifiable.
 The Tao of Lucidity extends this spirit from scientific methodology to the philosophical framework itself: a framework about lucidity that cannot accept criticism is structurally self-contradictory.↩︎